 Ensemble 84 - Mother Courage and Her Children

-This month, we’re highlighting our collaboration with Ensemble 84, as they prepare for their inaugural production, Mother Courage and Her Children.
+This month, we’re highlighting our collaboration with Ensemble 84, whose inaugural production of Mother Courage and Her Children concluded last week to widespread acclaim.

 A bit of background: Ensemble 84 is a newly established theatre company based in Horden, County Durham.
-It began as a spark—ignited through a longstanding partnership with Isango Ensemble – and grew during County Durham’s bid for UK City of Culture 2025.
-Together, we asked an important question: could a model of performance in training and skills development that succeeded in Cape Town, South Africa, be adapted effectively to County Durham?
+It began as a spark—ignited through a longstanding partnership with South Africa’s Isango Ensemble—and grew during County Durham’s bid for UK City of Culture 2025.
+Together, we asked an important question: could a model of performance-in-training and skills development that succeeded in Cape Town be adapted effectively to County Durham?
 Could local individuals, who traditionally face barriers to accessing professional theatre, receive training and support to develop their craft and become part of a professional ensemble?
 Given the stark lack of opportunities available in the North East, was it possible to reimagine how theatre could function differently in 2025?

-Ensemble 84 was born, supported by Durham County Council, Redhills and East Durham Trust and through investment through the county’s Place Partnership.
-The vision was clear and straightforward: conduct open auditions, select local individuals, pay them properly to undergo comprehensive training, base within a community and develop world-class, professional productions that create meaningful connections both locally and globally.
-Over twelve months, we have recruited 15 local people, established a base within a old Methodist Church, undertaken partnership building - and now the ensemble's first production is ready to meet audiences.
+Ensemble 84 was born, supported by Durham County Council, Redhills, and East Durham Trust, with investment through the county’s Place Partnership.
+The vision was clear and straightforward: conduct open auditions, select local individuals, pay them properly to undergo comprehensive training, embed the company within a community, and develop world-class, professional productions that create meaningful connections both locally and globally.
+Over twelve months, we have recruited 15 local people, established a base in an old Methodist Church, built strategic partnerships—and delivered a bold first production that met its audience with purpose and power.

-This work takes place against a stark and shifting political backdrop, where Horden, like much of the North East, has experienced profound political realignments—moving away from the historical Labour strongholds to embrace new forms of political engagement.
-Within this challenging context, projects like Ensemble 84 become more critical than ever.
-While Ensemble 84 cannot singlehandedly resolve all of Horden’s challenges, it can significantly impact perceptions and experiences.
-It offers proof that hope and possibility exist when communities collaborate, embrace diversity, and commit to positive change.
+This project takes place against a stark and shifting political backdrop.
+Like much of the North East, Horden has undergone profound political realignments, moving away from traditional Labour strongholds toward new forms of engagement.
+Within this context, initiatives like Ensemble 84 matter more than ever.
+While no single project can resolve all of Horden’s challenges, Ensemble 84 offers tangible proof that hope and possibility exist when communities collaborate, embrace diversity, and commit to meaningful change.

 Next